 - It is necessary to process your personal data so that we can manage the payments you make to us or the delivery of products / services, including where applicable ay ongoing subscription style payments or similar payment systems that we may build

 - We have your consent.
-For example, if you give us permission to keep you updated regarding our activities and offers.
+For example, if you give us permission to keep you updated regarding our activities and offers, or where we ask for feedback or test results in product trials.

 - It is necessary for us to comply with a legal obligation.